pixpeacky/pixpeacky/README.md

-- 👋 Hi, I’m @pixpeacky
+- 👋 Hi, I’m @Alfontran_
-- 👀 I’m interested in pixel art and 3d design
+- 👀 I’m interested in Graphic Design, photography & illustration
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning many style of graphic design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on social media and various other media
-- 📫 How to reach me ...
+- 📫 How to reach me on instagram @alfontran_

 <!---
 pixpeacky/pixpeacky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.